ascsn/pubsly/README.md

-# Research Products Portal
+# Pubsly

-The Research Products Portal is a web-based application designed to help research groups and collaborations easily track, manage, and showcase their scholarly output.
+Pubsly is a web-based application designed to help research groups and collaborations easily track, manage, and showcase their scholarly output.
 It provides a centralized platform for team members to log new publications (papers, articles, preprints) and presentations (talks, posters).

 This portal is proudly developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).